Rumit95/Semantic-Segmentation-of-Image/README.md

-# Semantic Segmentation with MobileNetV2 U-Net
+# Semantic Segmentation with MobileNetV2 and U-Net

 This project demonstrates semantic image segmentation using a custom architecture that combines MobileNetV2 and U-Net.
 The goal is to accurately segment objects in images, showcasing a robust approach to image analysis.